rakeshbs/persona-gpt/README.md

 # Persona GPT

 Persona GPT is just an experiment to create a chatbot with memory using embeddings in flat files instead of a vector database.
+The implementation has been done in Rust.

 To run the code :
 ```